Terms of Trade

 (iv) the continued use of any Goods after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or

-(b) the warranty shall cease and Te Pari shall thereafter in no circumstances be liable under the terms of the warranty if the workmanship is repaired, altered or overhauled without Te Pari’s consent.
+(b) the warranty shall cease and Te Pari shall thereafter in no circumstances be liable under the terms of the warranty if the Goods and/or the workmanship is repaired, altered or overhauled without Te Pari’s consent.

 (c) in respect of all claims Te Pari shall not be liable to compensate the Customer for any delay in either replacing or remedying the workmanship or in properly assessing the Customer’s claim.

-15.1 If the Customer is acquiring Goods for the purposes of a trade or business, the Customer acknowledges that the provisions of the Consumer Guarantees Act 1993 (“CGA”) do not apply to the supply of Goods by Te Pari to the Customer.
+14.1 If the Customer is acquiring Goods for the purposes of a trade or business, the Customer acknowledges that the provisions of the Consumer Rights Act 2015 (“CRA”) do not apply to the supply of Goods by Te Pari to the Customer.

-16.1 Where Te Pari has designed, drawn or developed Goods for the Customer, then the copyright in any designs and drawings and documents shall remain the property of Te Pari.
+15.1 Where Te Pari has designed, drawn or developed Goods for the Customer, then any and all Intellectual Property Rights in any designs and drawings and documents shall remain the property of Te Pari.
 Under no circumstances may such designs, drawings and documents be used without the express written approval of Te Pari.

-16.2 The Customer warrants that all designs, specifications or instructions given to Te Pari will not cause Te Pari to infringe any patent, registered design or trademark in the execution of the Customer’s order and the Customer agrees to indemnify Te Pari against any action taken by a third party against Te Pari in respect of any such infringement.
+15.2 The Customer warrants that all designs, specifications or instructions given to Te Pari will not cause Te Pari to infringe any Intellectual Property Rights in the execution of the Customer’s order and the Customer agrees to indemnify Te Pari against any action taken by a third party against Te Pari in respect of any such infringement.

-17.2 If the Customer owes Te Pari any money the Customer shall indemnify Te Pari from and against all costs and disbursements incurred by Te Pari in recovering the debt (including but not limited to internal administration fees, legal costs on a solicitor and own client basis, Te Pari’s collection agency costs, and bank dishonour fees).
+16.3 If the Customer owes Te Pari any money the Customer shall indemnify Te Pari from and against all costs and disbursements incurred by Te Pari in recovering the debt (including but not limited to internal administration fees, legal costs, Te Pari’s collection agency costs, and any banking fees, fines and charges).

 (a) any money payable to Te Pari becomes overdue, or in Te Pari’s opinion the Customer will be unable to make a payment when it falls due;